happybobo/checkboxlink/README.md

 # Important part of the Code
 * `ExcelHandleViewController.m` line 88-108.
 Here app toggles boolean entries via libXL.
-* The macro to link checkboxes to the cells below 32 rows (it just needs to run once before form gets bundled into the app) :
+* The macro to link checkboxes to the cells below 32 rows.
+It just needs to run once before form gets bundled into the app.
+(Thus, not in the repo) :
 ```
 Sub LinkCheckBoxes()
   Dim chk As CheckBox